ibm-cloud-docs/image-templates/image-template-api-reference.md

 The {{site.data.keyword.slapi_full}} is the development interface that gives developers and system administrators direct interaction with
 {{site.data.keyword.cloud}} backend system.
 The {{site.data.keyword.slapi_short}} powers many of the features in the
 {{site.data.keyword.slportal_full}}, meaning that if an interaction is possible in the {{site.data.keyword.slportal}}, it can also typically be run in the API.
-Because you can programmatically interact with all portions of the {{site.data.keyword.BluSoftlayer_full}} environment within the API, you can use {{site.data.keyword.slapi_short}} you to automate tasks.
+Because you can programmatically interact with all portions of the {{site.data.keyword.cloud}} environment within the API, you can use {{site.data.keyword.slapi_short}} you to automate tasks.
 For example, you can use the *SoftLayer_Virtual_Guest/createObject* API to deploy a virtual server instance from an image template.
 {:shortdesc}